isabella232/net-two-factor-auth/readme.md

 Optional, a free [azure ](http://azure.com) account if you want to host it there.

-## Application Flow
-insert websequence diagram when they are up again

 ## Create a Project
 Create a new WebApi project with no user authentication and if you have an azure account, make sure the host in could box is checked.